Emma Gee: Counterpoint: Perspectives on Asian America (1976)

 Following the example of African Americans, Asian Americans in the 1960s began reflecting on their experiences in the United States in an effort to reaffirm their ethnic identity.
 Counterpoint: Perspectives on Asian America (1976) was an anthology published by the UCLA Asian American Studies Center that described how Japanese, Korean, Indian, and Chinese immigrant communities fought in the United States in leftist and nationalist.
 The authors focused on the emergence of specific Asian immigrant politics in the United States based on the international affairs in the home countries of the immigrants and the profound discrimination Asian immigrants were experiencing in their everyday lives in the United States during the time of Asian exclusion.
 This anthology served as one of the first textbooks in Asian American studies and remains a foundational work in the field.

 The book opens with a preface and is divided into three parts: Critical perspectives, Contemporary issues, and Literature.
-Part I, Critical Perspectives includes bibliographical essays and book reviews that critiqued traditional analyses of past works while suggesting new directions for future studies.
-Part II, Contemporary Issues, addresses the major concerns of the Asian American community during the 1960s and 1970s, including topics such as immigration, education, mass media, and various other pertinent social issues.
-Finally, Part III, Literature, explores the creative output of Asian American writers, highlighting how their work conveyed the social realities of Asian America.
-The book concludes with two appendices–one providing statistical highlights from the 1970s census and the other bibliographical sources.
+Part I, Critical Perspectives, includes bibliographical essays and book reviews that critiqued traditional analyses of past works while suggesting new directions for future studies.
+Part II, Contemporary Issues, addresses the major concerns of the Asian American community during the 1960s and 1970s, including topics such as immigration, education, media, and various other pertinent social issues.
+Finally Part III, Literature, explores the creative output of Asian American writers, highlighting how their work conveyed the social realities of Asian America.
+The book concludes with two appendices; one providing statistical highlights from the 1970s census and the other bibliographical sources.

 Compiled by Asian American writers, Counterpoint examines key issues from the perspective of various Asian American communities, each with its own distinct experience of identity in the United States.
-Gee played multiple roles in the creation of this book, including editing, writing the preface, contributing her earlier piece "Issei Women" (included under Part II- Land, Labor, and Capital), and authored the introduction to the section on recent immigration and critical perspectives.
+Gee played multiple roles in the creation of this book, including editing, writing the preface, contributing her earlier piece "Issei Women" (included under Part II: Land, Labor, and Capital), and authoring the introduction to the section on recent immigration and critical perspectives.